ARTICLE 55 - Sessional Lecturers

 Full-time and Limited Term Appointments

-55:05 In the event that a tenure-track or limited term position becomes available in an AAU in which a Sessional Lecturer(s) is/are employed, the AAU Head shall inform her/him of the position.
+55:05 In the event that a tenure-track or limited term position becomes available in an AAU in which a Sessional Lecturer(s) is/are employed, the AAU Head shall inform the sessional lecturer of the position.

-55:06 A sessional lecturer who is appointed to a limited term position shall be entitled to revert to her/his sessional lecturer position at the expiry of the limited term appointment without a reduction in her/his level or losing any rights, privileges or benefits as a sessional lecturer as outlined in this Agreement.
+55:06 A sessional lecturer who is appointed to a limited term position shall be entitled to revert to their sessional lecturer position at the expiry of the limited term appointment without a reduction in their level or losing any rights, privileges or benefits as a sessional lecturer as outlined in this Agreement.

 55:07 There will be three levels of sessional lecturers: